rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ```
+# Example (do not run)
 minimap2 ref.fa query.fa > approx-mapping.paf
 #or for sam format
 minimap2 -a ref.fa query.fa > approx-mapping.sam
 ```
 Here we will choose the paf-format so that we easliy can visualise it in R.

+Lets get started!

 ### 1 - Get assemblies

 ```
 #log in and begin in you home directory on the cloud
-cd
+#check where you are
+pwd

-#first organise the directory
+#first create the directory were we will work
 mkdir synteny
 cd synteny

+#create a directory for the input genomes
 mkdir genomes
 cd genomes

 ```
 The genomes can be accessed on ncbi, Mechanitis mazaeus and Mechanitis messenoides.
 A little repetition on how to download genomes: Go to ncbi (https://www.ncbi.nlm.nih.gov/datasets/genome/) and search for *Mechanitis*.
 We are looking for the primary assemblies of *Mechanitis mazaeus* and *M. messenoides*.
-Click on one of them, then chose FTP, right-click on the link to the file that ends in genomic.fna.gz and use `wget <link_to_file>`in the command line to retrieve the file to the Amazon cloud.
+Click on one of them, then chose FTP, right-click on the link to the file that ends in genomic.fna.gz and use `wget <link_to_file>`in the command line to retrieve the file to your directory on the server.

 ```
 #download the files from ncbi (go to https://www.ncbi.nlm.nih.gov/datasets/genome/)